How to Say Thank You in Russian: 12 Easy Phrases with Pronunciation

 There aren’t many cultural differences in how we thank people in Russian compared to English.

+The most common way to give thanks in Russian is спасибо.
 However, there’s certainly more than one way to thank someone in Russian.

 We’ve also provided both audio and written pronunciation guides so you know exactly how to say them.

 Let’s get started!

 - 1. Спасибо.
 (Thanks./Thank you.)

 - 2. Спасибо за помощь.
 (Thanks for your help.)

 - 3. Большое спасибо!
 (Thank you very much!)